geokkjer/blog/content/RHCSA.md

 ### Installation
 in this case enterprise linux, [AlmaLinux 8](https://almalinux.org/) which is a bug by bug reproduction of the Red Hat Enterprise Linux.
+DD the iso to an usb stivk and boot, follow the graphical instructions.

 ### Remote installation